Shahad24/AICITY2022_Track3_Team95/README.md

   ```

   ### Temporal localization
   To generate the submission file that contains video id, action classes and the start and end time for each action.
-You need to specify --prob_path and --out_file paths.
+The temporal_loc.py takes prob_path,  out_file and video_ids.csv as input. prob_path is the path to the folder that contains the videos probabilities. out_file is the path to the folder where the temporal locations txt file to be saved.
+Finally, video_ids.csv contains the videos names and Ids.
   ```bash
   python temporal_loc.py --prob_path 'path to the folder that contains folders of videos probabilities' --out_file 'path to the folder where the temporal locations file to be saved'
   ```